adekolaolat/bods-liverpool-azure-data-engineering/guides/transformation.md

 - Create Access Key in Databricks workspace.
 Configure the Cluster to use.
 You can use the same compute.
 - Give permison to ADF to have access to keyVault via IAM (Access control)
+- Add the the silver and gold notebook to pipeline pane.
+- Add a daily schedule trigger to the pipeline.

 ## Helpful Readings